-Only 1 in 3 children in Velondriake (Madagascar) go to school.
-Most do not make it past primary level, and girls drop out far more often than boys.
+Only 1 in 3 children in the Velondriake area of coastal southwest Madagascar go to school.
+Most do not make it past primary level and girls drop out far more often than boys.

 Velondriake is located in one of the poorest regions of Madagascar, where less than 70% of the local Vezo population complete primary school and less than 20% complete secondary school.
 Drop out rates are high due to the difficulties that families face in paying school-related expenses.

 Velondriake's sustainable natural resource management plan depends on an educated population who can understand marine ecosystems and pursue a range of coastal livelihoods beyond fishing.